AdobeDocs/commerce-extensibility/src/pages/events/troubleshooting.md

 # Events troubleshooting

-This topic describes how to resolve frequently-encountered issues with Adobe I/O Events for Adobe Commerce.
+This topic describes how to resolve frequently encountered issues with Adobe I/O Events for Adobe Commerce.

 ## Events are not showing in App Builder event registration